ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

-Now we create a list of circuit with all different initialization of the parameter
+Now we create a list of circuit with all different initialization of the parameter: